xdqc/english-corpus-words-frequency/README.md

 - [English words](https://github.com/dwyl/english-words) `dict_alpha.txt`

-## How to compare corpus?
+## Terms

 #### Similarity

-**Similarity** of two corpus depends on _percentage of common words_ and _average word distance_ in two corpus.
+**Similarity** of two corpus depends on both of _percentage of common words_ and _average word distance_ in two corpus.

 #### Word distance

-**Distance** means how far away a word position of the frequency ranking in different corpus.
+**Distance** indicates how far away a word position of the frequency ranking in different corpus.
 Distance has sign (can be negative).

 _distance_ = _ln(indexofWordInSecondCorpus)_ - _ln(indexofWordInFirstCorpus)_

-#### Compare size
+#### Comparison size

-Two corpus are compared by same size of N most common words.
-Typically, most 10000 common words cover 97% of entire corpus; most 20000 common words conver more than 99% of entire corpus.
+Each of the two-corpora-pair is compared using same size of N most common words.
+Typically, top 10000 common words cover 97% of the entire corpus; top 20000 common words conver more than 99% of the entire corpus.

 #### Dictionary filter

-Use dictionaries as masks to mitigate criteriary differences when generating these corpus.
+Dictionaries are served as masks to inner join corpus for standarization.

-## Comparison
+## Comparisons

 ### Results